 Tools within the app were designed and vetted through collaboration with writing committee members from each of the ACC clinical policy source documents, members of the LDL Think Tank Work Group, and the ACC Best Practices and Quality Improvement Subcommittee.
 It was further refined via user testing with physicians, nurse practitioners, pharmacists, and other specialties.

 This was developed as part of the ACC's Lipid Management Solutions Initiative.
-Financial support for the Initiative was provided by Amgen Inc. All of the content was independently developed with no sponsor involvement.
+Financial support for the Initiative was provided by Amgen Inc and Regeneron.
+All of the content was independently developed with no sponsor involvement.

 Please see the Resources section of this App for links to additional references.